chapter two

-2 Mapping physical systems to a digital representation
+2 Mapping physical systems to digital representations

 This chapter covers